lupfoss/lupmgr/README.md

 echo 'export LIGHTUP_CUSTOMER_TLA=<value>' > user_config.sh
 ```

-From the repository folder, run the first part of the setup sequence:
+From the repository folder, run the first part of the setup sequence based on the OS you are using:
 ```
+RHEL7
+./rhel7_setup_part_one.sh

+RHEL8
+./rhel8_setup_part_one.sh

+Ubuntu 20.04
 ./setup_part_one.sh
 ```

-Communicate the public key listed and pasted at the end of `setup_part_one.sh`
+Communicate the public key listed and pasted at the end of the setup_part_one run to Lightup:
-to Lightup:

 ```
 # send public key to Lightup for activation